 - groups of parents or carers - giving guidance on common areas to provide help, for example workshops or intervention programmes on autism or children’s emotional development

 - groups of children and young people - giving guidance on common areas to provide help, for example workshops or intervention programmes on managing anxiety, preparing for exams, or supporting siblings

 - individual children and young people and their families - supporting children with their learning, development, or emotional wellbeing or behaviour.
 They work with the other professionals involved with the child and their school / educational setting.

 EPS telephone support

 Enfield EPS has a telephone support line for any parent or carer of a child living in Enfield or attending a school in Enfield.
 This is a confidential space for parents and carers to talk about any concerns they have for their child’s wellbeing, learning or behaviour.
 Signposting information is also provided.

 When will educational psychologists become involved with a child or young person?

 Children, young people and their families can get support from an Enfield educational psychologist when any one of the following apply:

-- the Educational Psychology Service (EPS) gets a formal request from a professional for a pre-school / early years child living in Enfield
+- the EPS gets a formal request from a professional for a pre-school / early years child living in Enfield

 - the child or young person goes to an Enfield school that has purchased the EPS